taniagmangolini/openai-chatgpt/README.md

 # Prompt Engineering with Python and OpenAI API

+Studies related to the book:

-Book: OpenAI GPT For Python Developers
+Book: OpenAI GPT For Python Developers (Aymen El Amri), by Packt Publishing.

-Author: Aymen El Amri

-Packt Publishing

 # Environment